-However, please be aware some inappropriate behaviours will go straight to a purple card e.g. fighting, deliberately hurting pupils and staff and abusive or threatening behaviour towards other children and adults.
-These situations should go straight to the Head of School/Deputy Head or a member of SLT in their absence.
+However, some inappropriate behaviours will go straight to a purple card e.g. fighting, deliberately hurting pupils and staff and abusive or threatening behaviour towards other children and adults.
+These situations should go straight to the Head of School/ Assistant Headteacher or a member of SLT in their absence.